PyMVPA/PyMVPA/doc/source/devguide.rst

    way, but things should be done.
 Or may be via proper implementation of __reduce__ etc

- * mvpa.misc.warning may be should use stock python warnings module instead of custom one?
+ * mvpa2.misc.warning may be should use stock python warnings module instead of custom one?

  * ConfusionBasedError -> InternalError ?